kercre123/victor/README.md

 This will give you access to very useful aliases for the various build/deploy scripts.
 These aliases will be referenced extensively in this doc.

-To build for embedded android (the default):
+To build for embedded android (the default), ensure you are in the `victor` directory and run:

 ```
-project/victor/build-victor.sh

-# you can also explicitly pass the platform
-project/victor/build-victor.sh -p android
+victor_build
 ```

 To build for mac: